Insulate

 Options for improvement: There are two approaches that can be taken, either installing replacement airbricks that open and close according to the weather conditions, thereby maintain the benefits of ventilation but minimising draughts in cold weather.
 Or, insulating the floor itself, that maybe achieved by either removing the floorboards and installing insulation between the floor joists, or by gaining access to the underfloor void and insulating from underneath.
 Doing so will prevent draughts and general heat loss.

 Cavity Wall Insulation ‘CWI’ is possibly the most controversial upgrade that a home can have.
-However, the data about CWI problems shows us that its bad reputation is for the most part not warranted.
+However, the data about CWI problems show that its bad reputation is for the most part unwarranted.
 The many millions of homes that do not suffer issues quietly benefit from the work.
 It is known that around 30% of the heat generated in older homes can be lost through walls.
 Adding cavity wall insulation can dramatically reduce those losses.
 Houses built before 1990 did not need to have cavity wall insulation installed whilst being built.
-Many have been upgraded in the last 20 years with insulation injected into their walls, but around 30% of suitable homes have not taken advantage of this straightforward method of improving efficiency and comfort.
+Many have been upgraded in the last 20 years with insulation injected into their walls, but around 30% of suitable homes have still not taken advantage of this straightforward method of improving efficiency and comfort.

-Cavity wall insulation garnered a bad reputation due to a lack of understanding and unscrupulous contractors operating when schemes were first being rolled out.
-However, despite perceptions less than 0.5% of properties have needed remedial works according to CIGA the industry monitor.
+Cavity wall insulation garnered a bad reputation due to a lack of understanding and unscrupulous contractors cutting corners when schemes were first rolled out.
+However, less than 0.5% of properties have needed remedial works according to CIGA the industry monitor.
 What pitfalls there were are now very well-known and the local authority – who administer many of these jobs – only works with reputable contractors who will give proper impartial advice as to whether or not a property is suitable for these works.
 So, if your property does not have CWI fitted then it is worth speaking to a reputable installer – likely via the council or a grant funding body – to see if its suitable for you.

-Internal Wall Insulation 'IWI' This is an uncommon measure but that’s not a reflection on its effectiveness.
-‘IWI’ is installed by adding a layer of insulation to the interior surface of a building’s exterior walls, this can be greatly advantageous if you want a dramatic improvement in the thermal qualities if a building without changing the exterior look, which may be desired due to taste or required due to planning considerations.
 IWI can provide a huge benefit to the thermal qualities of a property and is suitable for installation onto otherwise inefficient solid walls.
 Fitting IWI is disruptive for the occupiers with builders needing to empty rooms to carry out the works.
 The installation can take different forms but typically it would involve installing wooden batons then filling in with insulation before installing a finishing layer of plasterboard ready for a skim and decoration.
 Drawbacks include difficulties related to installed bathrooms and kitchens that either need to be omitted from the IWI upgrade or stripped out for the works, IWI requires careful design and material choices to maintain a walls breathability.
 Also, because IWI does not provide a continuous envelope around a property careful design is needed to mitigate against moisture transfer through cold spots.
-However, don’t let the above be off-putting IWI is a significant upgrade to comfort and efficiency.
+However, don’t let the above be off-putting, IWI is a significant upgrade to comfort and efficiency.

 External Wall Insulation.
 'EWI' is considered the ultimate insulation upgrade, it gives an occupier the opportunity to make a huge leap in thermal efficiency and simultaneously change the appearance of the property which may be welcomed.
 The most common method of installing EWI is to attach a foam insulation to the exterior wall, followed by a series of layers to ensure weather protection and attractiveness.
 There are also renders available which can contain naturally insulating materials, these may be suitable to improve both modern cavity wall and traditionally built solid wall properties.
 Advantages of an EWI scheme include the ability to fit sufficient thickness of insulation without limiting living space (as IWI would) and thermal consistency avoiding any cold spots that can lead to structural and moisture problems down the line.
 The disadvantages include the cost and the complexity of the works that might require moving drains, repositioning windows and extending the roofline.